 One of those pictures is of Ron Jeremy... and he looks horrified.

-Similarly, there are several sites out there dedicated to capturing the unsuspecting's first exposure to "2 Girls, 1 Cup".
-(Take Our Word for It — don't Google it if you're not already aware of what 2G1C is.)
+Similarly, there are several sites out there dedicated to capturing the unsuspecting's first exposure to "2 Girls, 1 Cup". (don't Google it if you're not already aware of what 2G1C is.)

 Most "reaction videos" rely on this for their humor.
 We never see what it is that they're watching... but most of us have a pretty good idea of what it is.

 No known film footage exists of The Doors' notorious 1969 Miami concert, where Jim Morrison got arrested for indecent exposure.
 Some people said he unzipped his pants and dangled his finger to the audience, while others said that he unzipped his pants and exposed himself.
 Either way, it's a mystery as to what really happened at that concert.
 Only bootleg audio recordings survive, which show Jim Morrison drunkenly slurring and cursing through the songs, abruptly interrupting his songs with rants at the audience ("You're all a bunch of slaves!")

 During the 2006 World Cup Final, an Italian player named Materazzi insulted French player Zidane.
 Though the incident was caught on camera, there were no microphones pointed at the pair at the time.
 The insult was apparently so vile that Zidane headbutted Materazzi and was ejected from the game, which France ultimately lost.
 This led to enormous speculation about what could have caused this reaction; popular consensus holds that Materazzi said something lewd about Zidane's sister.

 In 1956, Infante Alfonso of Spain went into a bedroom with his brother, Juan Carlos I. A shot was fired and he died.
 To this day, Juan Carlos I does not say if Alfonso accidently committed suicide or if he himself did it by accident.
 He just says that he "felt responsible".